cyang23/scrappie/README.md

       --segmentation=chunk:percentile
                              Chunk size and percentile for variance based segmentation
       --slip, --no-slip      Use slipping
   -t, --trim=start:end       Number of samples to trim, as start:end -?, --help                 Give this help list
       --usage                Give a short usage message -V, --version              Print program version
 ```

-## Segmentation
-When calling via events, Scrappie relies on the segmentation already being present in the fast5 file
-and does not do any processing itself.
-By default the segmentation is read from
-`/Analyses/Segmentation_XXX/Summary/segmentation` but other locations can be specified using the
-`--segmenation` option.
-The default beahviour is equivalent to `--segmentation  Segmentation:segmentation`.
-Other values of historical significance are:
-* `--segmentation Hairpin_Split:split_hairpin`
-* `Segment_Linear:split_hairpin`
-* `Segmentation:split_hairpin`

-When no segmentation can be found, all events are used for basecalling.

 ## Output formats
 Scrappie current supports two ouput formats, FASTA and SAM.
 The default format is currently FASTA;